Tarrasch/arashrouhani.com/software.md

     programming contest, they invited me to talk about the interesting technologies I used,
     [here](https://github.com/Tarrasch/Hong/raw/master/presentation/slide.odp)
-    is the slides I used at my presentatino.
+    is the slides I used at my presentation.
 Know IT is one of scandinavias major IT consultants.

 [zsh-functional]: https://github.com/Tarrasch/zsh-functional